-Anger is a difficult emotion to express and manage.
+Anger can be a difficult emotion to express and manage.
 But being angry is a necessary emotion that everyone experiences.

-It's important to deal with anger in a healthy way that doesn't harm you or anyone else.
+It's important to deal with anger in a healthy way that does not harm you or anyone else.

 Reasons for anger